 - Indian Masala Bistro – Located in Whistler Village close to the gondola, has a variety of Indian foods

 - Sidecut – Restaurant at the Four Seasons, has seafood dishes to try and share as well as refreshing mocktails in addition to alcoholic drinks

 - Fifi’s Bistro – Located in the Upper Village, has a variety of salads, hummus dishes, and sandwiches

 - Avalanche Pizza – Perfect for cheap, quick slices when you want to save money or are in a rush, has tables outside to sit at

 17. Stay at a Luxury Hotel

 There are several different luxury hotels in Whistler to stay at.
 I’ve had the chance to stay at the Four Seasons Whistler and highly recommend it.
 It’s located in the Upper Village and away from everything else, which is a huge bonus.

-The crowds can be crazy during the summer in Whistler, so you’ll love having the solitude at night.
+The crowds can be crazy during the summer in Whistler, so you’ll love the solitude at night.
 It’s only a five-minute walk to get back to the main part of the Upper Village, so it’s still plenty close.

 The Four Seasons Whistler has plenty to do on the property itself, including a spa, pool, fitness center, restaurant, and bar.
-There’s even an outdoor lounge to grab a drink at and relax at.
+There’s even an outdoor lounge to grab a drink and relax at.